 What Researchers Did

-Researchers conducted a MEDLINE search to review the impact of anemia and tumor hypoxemia on cancer patients' quality of life and survival, and to assess problems associated with correction methods.
+Researchers conducted a MEDLINE search to review the impact of anaemia and tumour hypoxemia on cancer patients' quality of life and survival, and to assess problems associated with correction methods.

 What They Found

-Approximately 40-64% of cancer patients undergoing therapy are anemic, a rate that increases with chemotherapy, radiotherapy, and hormonal therapy.
-Anemia is linked to reduced quality of life and decreased survival, with tumor hypoxemia potentially contributing to tumor growth and treatment resistance.
+Approximately 40-64% of cancer patients undergoing therapy are anaemic, a rate that increases with chemotherapy, radiotherapy, and hormonal therapy.
+Anaemia is linked to reduced quality of life and decreased survival, with tumour hypoxemia potentially contributing to tumour growth and treatment resistance.

 What This Means for Canadian Patients

-Canadian patients undergoing cancer treatment should discuss symptoms of anemia, such as fatigue or shortness of breath, with their oncology team.
-Addressing anemia can potentially improve their quality of life and response to cancer treatments.
+Canadian patients undergoing cancer treatment should discuss symptoms of anaemia, such as fatigue or shortness of breath, with their oncology team.
+Addressing anaemia can potentially improve their quality of life and response to cancer treatments.

 Canadian Relevance